Turn Your Smartphone into a Spectroscope

 Here’s an inexpensive way to use the camera sensor in your smartphone as a light detector for a spectroscope.
 With a sheet of folded card and a cheap diffraction grating and slit, you can create a simple but effective smartphone spectrometer!

 In recent years several online sources for constructing a smartphone spectroscope have appeared.
-Some use paper versions, as explained below in this post, whilst others have used 3D printers to make more solid types.
-As an example, the 3D printing share site Thingiverse list several designs.
-There are even companies that sell spectrometers such as the GoSpectro, specifically designed with the smartphone in mind and built with higher quality components, but that cost several hundred dollars.
+Some desings use paper or card, as explained in this post, whilst others have used 3D printers to make more solid and rigid versions.
+As an example, the 3D printing share site Thingiverse lists several designs for smartphone spectroscopes.
+There are even companies that sell spectrometers specifically designed with the smartphone in mind, such as the GoSpectro.
+The latter is built with higher quality components but is much more expensive at several hundred dollars.

-For this short post I will review the construction of a 20 dollar smartphone spectroscope available from Thunder Optics, a small company marketing optical and Raman spectrometers, UV and visible light sources and accessories, based in Montpellier, France.
+For this short post I will review the construction of a 20 dollar Smartphone Spectroscope available from Thunder Optics, a very interesting company based in Montpellier, France and who market compact optical spectrometers, UV and visible light sources, accessories and Raman microscopes.

 Construction